carolxmgao/carolxmgao.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
 I am a junior studying applied math and computer science at Brown University.
 Currently, I am focused on gaining more professional experience within the realm of industry and research.
-I love food (yes, eating is a hobby), hiking (the ~outdoors~), and traveling.
+I have a strong enthusiasm for healthcare applications, and a significant portion of my research has been motivated by collaborative efforts with hospitals seeking to enhance the quality of life of their patients and operations.
+In my free time, I like to explore the outdoors, new places, and try new foods!